CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/faq.md

 # Frequently Asked Questions (FAQ) 🤔

-Here are some common questions we've heard about our campaign and how we're using open-source practices.
-Don't see your question?
-Feel free to ask in our [Discussions](../../discussions)!
+Here are some common questions about our campaign.
+The most important thing to know is that **our team collaborates in real-time on Discord.**

+Don't see your question answered?
+Join our [**Discord Community**](https://discord.gg/ep6dBqPjhG) and ask us in the `#help-desk` channel\!

-## 📌 General Questions
+## 📌 Participation & Community

-### **What exactly is an open-source campaign?**
+### **What is the main hub for the campaign?**

-Think of it like a neighborhood potluck—everyone contributes openly, ideas are shared freely, and the whole community benefits.
-Our campaign works similarly: all plans, policies, and materials are open for everyone to see, discuss, and improve.

-### **Why run an open-source campaign?**

-We believe transparency builds trust and leads to better solutions.
-When everyone can contribute, we tap into our collective wisdom, creativity, and energy, making our campaign stronger and more reflective of the community's needs.

-## 📌 Participation & Contributions

-### **Do I need technical skills or coding experience to participate?**

-Not at all!
-Most contributions involve simple things like suggesting ideas, reviewing materials, or improving text.
-We welcome everyone's unique skills and perspectives.
+Our campaign's community lives on **Discord**.
+It's where we chat, organize, assign tasks, and welcome new volunteers.
+While this GitHub repository acts as our public bulletin board, all day-to-day collaboration happens on Discord.

 ### **How can I make my first contribution?**

-You can start small: fix a typo, join a discussion, or log a quick idea or issue.
-Check out our [Quick-Start Guide](../get-involved/quick-start-guide.md) for easy steps.
+The best way to start is to join our [**Discord Server**](https://discord.gg/ep6dBqPjhG)\!
+Once you're in, introduce yourself in the `#introductions` channel, and our community mentors will help you find a task that fits your skills and interests.

+### **Do I need technical skills or special experience to participate?**

+Not at all.
+Most of our needs are non-technical.
+We need help with community organizing, design, policy research, and much more.
+If you know how to use a chat app like Discord, you have all the technical skills you need to get started.

 ### **Will my name or personal information be public?**

-Only your GitHub username will appear publicly.
-You can choose a username that keeps your identity private if you prefer.
-We never share personal voter or community member information publicly.
+Your public-facing identity is limited to the username you choose on GitHub and Discord.
+You are free to use a pseudonym if you prefer privacy.
+We have a strict policy against sharing any private community member or voter data publicly.

+## 📌 Open Source & The Campaign

+### **What exactly is an "open-source campaign"?**

+It means we operate with transparency.
+Our campaign's official policies, task lists, and plans are stored publicly here on GitHub for anyone to see.
+This builds trust and allows the community to see exactly what we're working on.

+### **What's GitHub and why do you use it?**

+GitHub is an online platform that we use as our campaign's public "bulletin board" or filing cabinet.
+It helps us transparently display our official documents, track tasks (`Issues`), and formally accept changes (`Pull Requests`) to our materials.
+All the active *work* and *discussion* happens on Discord.

+### **What are Issues and Pull Requests?**

+  * **Issue:** A task or to-do item listed on our public GitHub page.
+Think of it as a card on a "Help Wanted" board.
+You can find an issue here and then head to Discord to work on it.
+  * **Pull Request (PR):** A formal way to submit completed work, like a finished flyer design or a drafted policy document, to be approved and added to our official campaign materials.

-## 📌 Privacy & Safety
+## 📌 Safety & Support

 ### **What about voter data and privacy?**

 We take privacy very seriously.
-No personal voter data (names, addresses, phone numbers) is ever shared openly.
-If an issue or task involves personal details, it's handled securely through our internal systems.
+No personal voter data (names, addresses, phone numbers) is ever stored or shared on GitHub.
+This information is handled securely by our core team using internal, protected systems.

 ### **How do you handle disagreements or conflicts?**

-We foster respectful, open discussions.
-If disagreements arise, we discuss transparently to find common ground.
-Our [Governance Model](./governance-model.md) explains how conflicts are resolved fairly and respectfully.

-## 📌 Using GitHub

-### **What's GitHub and why use it?**

-GitHub is an online tool originally designed for software developers to collaborate.
-We use it because it helps us manage documents, tasks, and discussions transparently, allowing anyone to easily contribute and follow the campaign's progress.

-### **What's an Issue, Pull Request, or Merge?**

-* **Issue:** Think of it as a note pinned on a community board—a task, suggestion, or improvement.
-* **Pull Request (PR):** A formal suggestion for changes that others review before approval.
-* **Merge:** Accepting someone's suggestion into our official materials.

-## 📌 Getting More Help
+We are committed to respectful, open discussion, which takes place on Discord.
+If disagreements arise, our Maintainers and Community Mentors help mediate to find common ground, following the conflict resolution process laid out in our Governance Model.

 ### **I'm stuck or confused—where do I go for help?**

-Reach out anytime:

-* **Discussions:** Post questions and someone from our team will help.
-* **Community Mentor:** Connect with a mentor who can guide you personally.
+Join our [**Discord Server**](https://discord.gg/ep6dBqPjhG)\!
+We have dedicated channels like `#help-desk` and friendly Community Mentors ready to answer your questions and guide you through the process.

 Your participation helps build a fairer, more transparent, and responsive campaign for Georgia's 5th District.
-Thanks for joining us!
+Thanks for joining us\!

 🌱 **Castro for Georgia Team**